-Courses will be offered online and mix mode by our partnered education partners, CQUniversity Australia, Flinders University and TAFE SA.
-This allows school leavers, current/previous university students and mature aged students the flexibility to choose from a bigger range of courses and a mode of study to suit their lifestyle and work commitments.
+We can help you find the right course for you.
+This allows school leavers, current/previous university students and mature aged students the flexibility to choose from a huge range of courses and a mode of study to suit their lifestyle and work commitments.

 For more than a decade, the Murray River communities have been advocating for a tertiary education presence to address the loss of local learners to Adelaide and to improve career and economic development within the region.
 Access to higher education has been a significant barrier to enterprise growth and population retention across the region.

 The local government leadership in the region maintains a strong focus of increasing tertiary education services in the area, actively advocating for an increase of training opportunities leading to the creation of the Murray River Study Hub (MRSH).

 In 2018, The Rural City of Murray Bridge was successful in receiving grant funding through the Federal Department of Education & Training to activate the hub in 2019.
 The Study Hub Murraylands campus opended in Murray Bridge in 2019 and the Riverland campus opened in 2020.

 The vision is to create a tertiary education pathway in region, to increase post-secondary schooling uptake.
 The delivery of tertiary courses and study support in regional locations allows students to remain living in our townships and communities, and provides options for the start of tertiary study, whilst still at high school.